 Will my personal budget affect my benefits?

-You have to tell the DWP about any other money you are getting.
+You must tell the DWP about any other money you are getting.
 Letting them know early can help to make sure you don’t get overpaid which can cause problems in the future.

-You can find more information about ‘Charging for social care’ at www.rethink.org.
+You can find more information about ‘Charging for social care’ by clicking here.

 Can I employ someone using my direct payments?

 You can use your direct payments to employ someone, for example to do paperwork or clean your house.